Where Can I Live Stream An Event: Live Streaming Platforms

 6. Instagram Live

 Instagram Live excels at quick, mobile-first broadcasts that connect with younger, visually driven audiences.
-Streaming remains free in 2026 with no upfront costs, though some advanced features are integrated within Meta’s broader ecosystem.
+Streaming is free, though starting a live broadcast now requires a public account with at least 1,000 followers.
+Advanced features are integrated within Meta’s broader ecosystem.

-Instagram Live supports streams of up to four hours, allows guest collaboration through co-hosting, and includes interactive tools like stickers, Q&A, and real-time comments.
-Streams can also be easily shared to Stories or Reels afterward, helping extend reach through Instagram’s discovery features like Explore.
+Instagram Live supports streams of up to 4 hours, allows guest collaboration through co-hosting, and includes interactive tools such as Q&A, stickers, polls, reactions, and real-time comments.
+After the broadcast, you can download the video or share a replay to your feed or Stories, helping extend reach through Instagram’s Explore and recommendation features.

-This format is ideal for behind-the-scenes content, venue previews, pop-up performances, and fashion-style activations.
-The platform’s real-time engagement, through reactions and comments, creates immediate buzz, and many promoters use it as a funnel to drive audiences toward larger, ticketed events.
+This format is ideal for behind-the-scenes content, venue previews, pop-up performances, artist activations, and fashion-style events.
+The platform’s real-time engagement through comments, reactions, and gifts creates immediate buzz.
+Many promoters use it effectively as a funnel to drive audiences toward larger ticketed events or follow-up content.

 Limitations